 New Mix: Deafheaven, Tim Hecker, John Grant And More

 Love is often presented as something easy, a matter of simply following your heart.
 But in actuality, it's rarely that effortless.
-Several of this week's songs reflect the sour, absurd, and heartrending aspects of intimacy: Wet, one of Robin's picks, mourns the fact that "love isn't enough."
+Several of this week's songs reflect the sour, absurd, and heartrending aspects of intimacy: Wet, one of Robin's picks, mourns the fact that "love is not enough."
 Singer-songwriter John Grant muses on its absurdity in his darkly comical "Love Is Magic."
 The episode's closer, black metal band Deafheaven, communicates their feelings most viscerally with a jarring, gruesome refrain.
 Deafheaven's new album, the aptly-titled Ordinary Corrupt Human Love, is available to stream on our website as part of our First Listen series until its release on July 13.

 Also on the program: the classic guitar rock of Montreal singer Michael Rault, the urgent music of D.C. post-punk band Flasher, and the glitchy, atmospheric electronics of Tim Hecker.
 Plus, a happy National Sugar Cookie Day to Robin Hilton.